 Main advantages of composites:

-- Exceptional strength-to-weight ratio: Composites are extremely lightweight while maintaining impressive strength, outperforming traditional building materials.
+- Exceptional strength-to-weight ratio: Composites are incredibly lightweight while maintaining impressive strength, outperforming traditional building materials.

 - Corrosion resistance: Composites are naturally resistant to rust and corrosion, making them an ideal choice for applications in demanding environments.